Most Beautiful Places in the World

-The Uyuni Salt Flat (locally known as Salar de Uyuni in Bolivia) is one of the miraculous phenomenons of nature.
+The Uyuni Salt Flat (locally known as Salar de Uyuni in Bolivia) is one of the miraculous phenomena of nature.
 This salt reservoir is known as the place where the heavens and earth meet, as the sky is reflected into the land, with no clear horizons.

-The phenomenon of the heavens kissing the earth is only observable during Bolivia’s rainy season when the flat is submerged in water and the flat salt mirrors the scenery in the skies.
+The phenomenon of the heavens kissing the earth is only observable during Bolivia’s rainy season when the flat is submerged in water, and the flat salt mirrors the scenery in the skies.
 This will allow you to live out your dreams of biking among the clouds.